 The Ceking rice terraces in Ubud opening times

-If you’re wondering what is the Tegalalang rice terraces opening hours?
-They’re actually open (24 hours a day).
+If you’re wondering what are the Tegalalang rice terraces opening hours?
+They’re open (24 hours a day).
 There is no guarded gate late on at night stopping visitors to the rice terraces.

 during the day, you will be asked by local workers for an entrance fee to the Tegallalang terraces.
-However, generally there won’t be anyone there at night.
-This is not somewhere you really want to visit at night in Ubud.
+However, generally, there won’t be anyone there at night.
+This is not somewhere you want to visit at night in Ubud.
 How can you enjoy the terraces in the dark?

-The best time to visit the rice terraces is between 8-11am, this is before the sun really starts to beat down and the narrow paths of the rice terraces aren’t over crowded by other tourists.
-Also, it will help with the parking and photo opportunities.
+The best time to visit the rice terraces is between 8-11 am, this is before the sun really starts to beat down and the narrow paths of the rice terraces aren’t overcrowded by other tourists.
+Also, it will help with parking and photo opportunities.

 One of the other epic places to see is the Jatiluwih rice terraces in Bali.

 Obviously, with all tourist spots in Ubud and Bali, there will be an entrance cost.